OneKeePass/desktop/README.md

 - Custom fields can be organized as sections
 - Any number of databases can be created and used
 - Fully offline
+- Quick database unlock feature using TouchID for Mac OS

 ## Todo
 - [ ] Upload attachments to an entry